Undergraduate Scholarships

 Give to the Lee A. and Blaine D. Jones Scholarship in Chemical Engineering

-Lee Jones graduated with her bachelor's of chemical engineering degree in 1979 and went on to earn a Minnesota Executive Program certificate from the Carlson School of Management in 1995.
+Lee Jones (ChE '79) earned a Minnesota Executive Program certificate from the Carlson School of Management in 1995.
 She has had a successful career fueled by her chemical engineering degree, and she and her husband, Blaine, wanted to give others the opportunity to benefit from that education, as she has done.

 +